Dawn Epting CEO, NPDC

 Dawn Epting is the President and CEO of the Nonprofit Development Center (NPDC) in downtown Chicago.
 Dawn obtained a Masters degree in Business Administration (MBA) from Southern Illinois University Edwardsville (SIUE) and a Bachelor of Arts in History from the University of Maryland, University Colleges while serving in the U.S. Air Force in Ramstein, Germany as a budget analyst.
 As an Air Force Budget Analyst, she managed budgets of approximately $30 million at one time.
 Her military tour took her to California, Korea, and Germany.

-The NPDC assists nonprofit companies with professional resources such as business advising services/seminars, networking functions with other nonprofits featuring prominent speakers, and financial assistance for the development of nonprofit organizations that strengthens communities, creates jobs, and makes a social impact in the world!
+The NPDC assists nonprofit companies with professional resources such as business advising services/seminars and networking functions with other nonprofits featuring prominent speakers for the development of nonprofit organizations that strengthens communities, creates jobs, and makes a social impact in the world!
 Dawn also speaks and conducts seminars concerning corporate vision, strategic planning, corporate social responsibility, and entrepreneurship.
 The CEO's business acumen is rooted in serving as a business adviser to countless companies and a history of financial planning as a Series 65 Licensed Investment Adviser.
 Dawn is also the Founder and Chair of the nonprofit crisis phone line, CSP, which has assisted hundreds of callers during its eight years in operation.

 Ronald Milsap, Urban Partnership Bank